 Last summer, after traversing the Champlain Canal south, we completely forgot that this was a lock where we had to secure a line around a pipe in the lock wall, as opposed to grabbing the supplied lines in the lock chamber we had been dealing with all day.
 We learned our lesson, as Nancy nearly went overboard in the lock scrambling for a line on that one!
 And the best part of this lock passage was despite Nancy’s foot situation, we did a great job locking through…phew, we didn’t forget!!

 Once you pass the Troy Lock, there’s a decision to make….well, for us it’s already been made.
-Towards Waterford and the Erie Canal or Champlain Canal?
+Do you go left towards Waterford and the Erie Canal or go straight towards the Champlain Canal?
 Lake Champlain, Justin, Bryan, Madison, Elly and Arthur…here we come!!

 Free wall in Mechanicville, a stormy night!